How Malicious Websites Infect You in Unexpected Ways

 Here’s a short list of URL checkers to help you out:

-The malware that can spread from compromised and infected pages have a real, monetary impact on both companies and regular users.
+The malware that can spread from compromised and infected pages has a real, monetary impact on both companies and regular users.

 Malvertising on these malicious websites is cheap.
 With just $0.36, a cybercriminal can infect around 1000 users with malware of any kind.